 Mary recounts the last moment she saw Daniel is when he threw her a kiss as her boat pulled away.

-Naming their daughter, born October 1912 Mary Danielle in memory of Daniel Marvin, Mary went on to marry Daniel’s best man.
+Naming their daughter, born October 1912 Mary Danielle in memory of Daniel Marvin.

-She remained silent about her experiences on board the Titanic, and only recounted tales to her grandson.
+She remained silent about her experiences onboard the Titanic and only recounted her story to her grandson many years later.

-It is said that Mary kept a film role of her wedding day and of the Titanic that Daniel took before they boarded.
-Both she threw into a river near her home before she passed away in 1975.
+It is said that Mary kept a film role of her wedding day with film footage of the Titanic that Daniel shot before they boarded but she committed both keepsakes to the depths in a river near her home before she passed away in 1975.

 We are sure there were plenty of other loving couples onboard the Titanic on that fateful day, as well entire families, parents and children.
 Through retelling their stories and continuing to delve into the history of the Titanic these poor individuals remain lost but will never be forgotten.